 - Leave the motor running and add the olive oil through the feed tube, 1 T at a time, blending for a few seconds after each tablespoon of oil.

 - Season sauce to taste with sea salt and fresh ground black pepper.

 - I like this best when it’s been chilled for an hour or two, which will slightly thicken the sauce.

 - This aioli keeps for at least a week in the fridge, but you probably won’t have it around that long!

 Amount Per Serving: Calories: 163Total Fat: 17gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 14gCholesterol: 6mgSodium: 161mgCarbohydrates: 4gFiber: 1gSugar: 2gProtein: 1g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Roasted Red Pepper and Garlic Aioli Sauce has mayo and olive oil, but it has more roasted red pepper than high-fat ingredients, so even if you use full-fat mayo like I did, I think a few tablespoons of this spooned over some lean chicken or fish would be okay for any phase of the South Beach Diet.
-And the sauce is also low-carb, low-glycemic, Paleo, Whole 30, and vegan.
+This roasted red pepper aioli is low-carb, Keto, gluten-free, dairy-free, low-glycemic, Paleo, Whole 30, and even vegan.
+The sauce has mayo and olive oil, but it has more roasted red pepper than high-fat ingredients, so even if you use full-fat mayo like I did, I think a few tablespoons of this spooned over some lean chicken or fish would be okay for any phase of the original South Beach Diet.